-If you’re looking for a musical New Year’s resolution to make in 2015, learning the circle of fifths is a great goal.
+If you’re looking for a musical New Year’s resolution to make, learning the circle of fifths is a great goal.
 Relationships between notes are at the heart of what makes music “work,” and the circle of fifths is a visual diagram that arranges the 12 pitches and keys so that it’s easy to begin to recognize those relationships.

 A fifth is an interval five note-names apart, counting both the starting and ending pitches.
 For example, count the five note-names “C D E F G” to find that C to G is a fifth.
 In the circle of fifths, we deal more specifically with perfect fifths, meaning intervals made up of exactly seven half steps, or steps on the piano keys.
 To create the circle of fifths, start at the top of the circle with C. Move clockwise and add pitches (at the same positions as a clock) in the order of ascending perfect fifths, until all 12 pitches are represented and you return to C.